You can’t help someone who doesn’t want to be helped? True or false?

 When you’ve been doing the same activity over and over and over again, your nerve cells fire faster and faster each time.

-For someone to change their behaviour they must be consciously aware of their unconscious habits in combination with their will power to stop and think before their body takes over their mind.
+For someone to change behavior, they must be consciously aware of their unconscious habits, combined with willpower to stop and think before the body takes over their mind.

 That’s part one of recovery.